RoqayaSalim/JavaOOP/README.md

 ## Purpose

-This repository contains practical exercises and projects developed while learning and practicing Java and Object-Oriented Programming concepts.
+This repository contains hands-on Java exercises and examples created to build a strong foundation in Java programming and Object-Oriented Programming concepts.

 ## Author

 **Roqaya Salim**